 Joe is an Associate in the Workers' Compensation Practice Group.
 His practice is focused on representing employers and carriers defending workers’ compensation claims in Virginia.
-Previously, Joe represented Plaintiffs before the Workers' Compensation Commission, informing his experience with all sides of matters.
+Prior to joining McCandlish Holton, Joe represented injured workers before the Workers’ Compensation Commission, informing his experience with all sides of matters.

-Joe earned his J.D. at the University of Richmond School of Law, where he was, twice, a CALI award winner in Agency and Partnership Law and in selected topics in Virginia Law.
-Additionally, Joe served on the Pro Bono Housing Law Program, educating tenants on their rights regarding housing dispute claims against landlords.
+Joe earned his J.D. at the University of Richmond School of Law, where he was, twice, a CALI award winner in Agency and Partnership Law and in Selected Topics in Virginia Law.
+Additionally, Joe served on the Pro Bono Housing Law Program, educating tenants on their rights regarding housing dispute claims against landlords, and represented minors in delinquency and immigration matters through the Children’s Defense Clinic.

-Prior to obtaining his law degree and joining McCandlish Holton, Joe was a photography and digital art instructor and gallery coordinator at The Knox School in St. James, New York, where he designed and delivered curriculum for grades 9 - 12.
+Prior to obtaining his law degree Joe was an instructor of photography and digital art at The Knox School in St. James, New York, as well as, Suffolk County Community College in Brentwood, New York.

 - Received favorable outcome in matter involving a compensable claim after establishing the claimant’s alleged continuing treatment was no longer causally related to his work accident.